6 October 2015 (closed)

 Source: Ministry of Energy and Mineral Resources

-Despite the current situation, the Indonesian government has high hopes to restore the power of its oil sector as the country still contains large oil reserves, and demand (in particular domestic) is increasing.
-From 2015 onwards the government targets production quantities of - at least - one million barrels per day, subsequently becoming an oil exporter again as well as re-joining the OPEC by 2020.
-But in order to achieve these targets, large-scale investments, supported by a transparent and secured regulatory framework (that also foresees in good coordination between the ministry and local governments), are needed.
+The Indonesian government still has high hopes to restore the power of its oil sector as the country still contains large oil reserves, and oil demand (in particular domestic) is increasing.
+Meanwhile, the oil industry remains a lucrative industry (although prices have hit severe lows in 2015) as is evidenced by Pertamina's net profit figures.
+However, it will require serious effort from all stakeholders (particularly the Indonesian government) to achieve production quantities of more than one million barrels per day again (an ambitious target that is still desired by the government).
+In order to achieve this target, large-scale investments, supported by a transparent and secured regulatory framework (that also foresees in good coordination between the ministry and local governments), are needed.
 Lack of investments in new oil exploration has resulted in decreasing levels of oil production during the last two decades as the country's oil fields mature.
 If the government does not provide incentives that stimulate investments in the development of the upstream oil sector, this declining trend is not likely to reverse.